Summary

 For layered design (e.g., image over a background), use a container + section combo.

-Naming conventions: Containers = outer frame, Sections = layout structure, Blocks = actual content.
+Naming conventions: Containers = outer frame, Sections = areas arranged as rows or columns, Blocks = actual content.

 Use the Advanced Settings toggle to access more style controls per element.